One Earth was founded by Phillip Judd, who was drawn from the man-made bustle of London to the calm natural presence of the Swiss Alps in 2009.

 One Earth’s philosophy combines a deep respect for nature with an open and avid interest in the health effects of food.
 Phillip’s interest in nutrition started in the years that led to his competing in the Mountain Bike World Championships in Métabief in France.

-One day we met someone dedicated to saving forests.
-For many years, like us, he hadn’t made a connection between diet and the environment.
+Some time later, Phillip met a humble fellow dedicated to saving forests.
+For many years he hadn’t made the connection between diet and the environment.
 Then the penny dropped.
-He shared his story with us, and we began a journey.
+He quietly got to work updating his pantry.
+Sometime later he shared his story.

 Eager to reduce the environmental impact of his own pantry, and unsatisfied by the nutritional credentials of what was on offer, Phillip started making his own cereal, testing it on his friends and family.
 Somewhat to his surprise they loved it and asked for more.

 And that is how One Earth was born.
 Nutritious cereals sent directly from our kitchen to your mailbox.

 We understand that shifting to a healthier diet can be step into the unknown.
 Will it be healthy?
 How do I make sense of all of the information?
 What information can I trust?
 This vast, complex and sometimes contradictory topic can leave your head spinning.
 But, the short answer is that changing what we eat can bring big health gains and spare the environment.